-Today I Found Out the Johnny Cash song “A Boy Named Sue” was written by Shel Silverstein.
+The Johnny Cash Song “A Boy Named Sue” was Written by Shel Silverstein

 The song was originally inspired by a friend of Silverstein’s, Jean Shepherd (noted writer, actor, radio personality, and humorist, who, among other things, co-wrote and narrated the holiday classic The Christmas Story film, partially based on his childhood).
 Jean had often been teased and picked on as a child for his somewhat effeminate name and was quoted as saying because of it, “I fist-fought my way through every grade in school.”